MailTape/MailTape-v1/_posts/2017-02-26-Sarathy-Korwar.md

 _Sanjay_: **"**Fresh from a two-day residency at The Jazz Gallery in New York last week alongside [Henry Threadgill](https://www.pirecordings.com/artist/Henry_Threadgill) and [Vijay Iyer](http://vijay-iyer.com/), [Dafnis Prieto](https://dafnisonmusic.com/) is an impressive US-based drummer.
 This title track – recorded live at The Jazz Standard – is all polyrhythmic clings, claps, and clatters, rims and heads and muted cymbals with bassist Charles Flores picking up the vamp before Peter Apfelbaum’s offhandedly charismatic tenor.**"**

 <p id="outroduction">That’s everything from us this morning!
 Thanks to [Sarathy Korwar](http://www.sarathykorwar.com/) for his collaboration and [Pierre-Julien Fieux](http://pierrejulienfieux.com/) for the illustration.
-Have a beautiful Sunday!</p>
+Have a great Sunday!</p>